Cimbali/pympress/README.md

 Keyboard shortcuts are also listed in these menus.
 Some more usual shortcuts are often available, for example `Ctrl`+`L`, and `F11` also toggle fullscreen, though the main shortcut is just `F`.

 A few of the fancier functionalities are listed here:
 - **Two-screen display**: See on your laptop or tablet display the current slide, the next slide, the talk time and wall-clock time, and annotations (either PDF annotations, or beamer notes on second slide).
-The position of the beamer notes in the slide is detected automatically and can be overriden via a menu option.
+The position of the beamer notes in the slide is detected automatically and can be overridden via a menu option.
 - **Media support**: supports playing video, audio, and gif files embedded in (or linked from) the PDF file.
-- **Highlight mode**: Allows to draw freehand on the slide currently on screen.
+- **Highlight mode**: Allows one to draw freehand on the slide currently on screen.
 - **Go To Slide**: To jump to a selected slide without flashing through the whole presentation on the projector, press `G` or click the "current  slide" box.
   Using `J` or clicking the slide label will allow you to navigate slide labels instead of page numbers, useful e.g. for multi-page slides from beamer `\pause`.